bchiang7/nuxt-prismic-previews/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-## Getting Prismic previews to work with a static Nuxt site (i.e. hosted on Netlify)
+## Getting Prismic Previews to work with a static Nuxt site (i.e. hosted on Netlify)

 1. Spin up a new Nuxt project with [`create-nuxt-app`](https://nuxtjs.org/guide/installation#using-code-create-nuxt-app-code-)